Fuel economy in aircraft: Aerodynamics

 A subfield of fluid dynamics, aerodynamics studies the physics of a body moving through the air.
 As lift and drag are functions of air speed, their relationships are major determinants of an aircraft's design efficiency.

-Aircraft efficiency is augmented by maximizing lift-to-drag ratio, which is attained by minimizing parasitic drag and lift-generated induced drag, the two components of aerodynamic drag.
+Aircraft efficiency is augmented by maximizing lift-to-drag ratio, which is attained by minimizing parasitic drag, and lift-generated induced drag, the two components of aerodynamic drag.
 As parasitic drag increases and induced drag decreases with speed, there is an optimum speed where the sum of both is minimal; this is the best glide ratio.
 For powered aircraft, the optimum glide ratio has to be balanced with thrust efficiency.

 Parasitic drag is constituted by form drag and skin-friction drag, and grows with the square of the speed in the drag equation.
-The form drag is minimized by having the smallest frontal area and by streamlining the aircraft for a low drag coefficient, while skin friction is proportional to the body's surface area and can be reduced by maximizing laminar flow.
+The form drag is minimized by having the smallest frontal area and by streamlining the aircraft for a low drag coefficient, while skin friction is proportional to the body's surface area, and can be reduced by maximizing laminar flow.

 Induced drag can be reduced by decreasing the size of the airframe, fuel and payload weight, and by increasing the wing aspect ratio or by using wingtip devices at the cost of increased structure weight.

 Design speed

-By increasing efficiency, a lower cruise-speed augments the range and reduces the environmental impact of aviation; however, a higher cruise-speed allows more revenue passenger miles flown per day.
+By increasing efficiency, a lower cruise-speed augments the range and reduces the environmental impact of aviation.
+According to a research project completed in 2024 and focusing on short to medium range passenger aircraft, design for subsonic instead of transonic speed (about 15% less speed) with turboprop instead of turbofan propulsion would save 21% of fuel compared to an aircraft of conventional design speed and similar characteristics in terms of size, range and expected general technology improvements.
+Another analysis from 2014 compared the Airbus 320 from 2009 with a hypothetical turboprop successor flying at a 33% lower Mach number, concluding that the slower aircraft would have 36% less fuel consumption.
+Both state that the decrease of fuel costs enabled by lower design speed would overcompensate the increase of time-related costs resp. the decrease in revenue passenger miles flown per day.
+In other words, subsonic turboprop aircraft would be more profitable than transonic turbofan aircraft even at current energy prices without additional costs related to climate action like emission fees, aviation fuel taxation or higher prices for sustainable aviation fuels compared to fossile kerosene.

 For supersonic flight, drag increases at Mach 1.0 but decreases again after the transition.
-With a specifically designed aircraft, such as the (in development) Aerion AS2, the Mach 1.1 range at 3,700 nmi is % of the maximum range of 5,300 nmi at Mach 0.95, but increases to 4,750 nmi at Mach 1.4 for % before falling again.
+With a specifically designed aircraft, such as the (discontinued) Aerion AS2, the Mach 1.1 range at 3,700 nmi is % of the maximum range of 5,300 nmi at Mach 0.95, but increases to 4,750 nmi at Mach 1.4 for % before falling again.